 The Municipality's Water Quality Programme is implemented on a small scale due to budgetary constraints.
 Full SANS water quality monitoring is implemented on identified systems to improve the accuracy of quality of water supplied to communities.
-According to the 2016 Community Survey, only 90% of the JMLM population are said to have access to drinking water, as seen on the figure below.
+According to the 2022 Census, the majority of households in JMLM depend communal taps and 8% do not have access to piped water at all, as seen on the figure below.
 The municipality strives to put the right measures in place to ensure that all people have access to great quality drinking water.